PCBLOOP

 Performance

-A well-designed stack-up is essential for maintaining signal integrity and minimizing electromagnetic interference (EMI) in high-speed digital circuits.
+A well-designed stack-up is essential for maintaining signal integrity and minimizing electromagnetic interference (EMI) in high-speed digital circuit board.

 Factors such as impedance discontinuities, crosstalk, and loss can significantly degrade signal quality, leading to issues like ringback, overshoot, undershoot, and non-monotonic edges.